aragon/buidler-aragon/README.md

 **Task options:**

-- openBrowser: Wether or not to automatically open a browser tab with the client when running this task.
+- openBrowser: Whether or not to automatically open a browser tab with the client when running this task.
 - Please use buidler.config.js for additional options.

 ### Environment extensions